dacase/nabc/README.md

 programs -- its original design was to serve as a "molecular AWK".
-But it doesn't scale well to larger projects, requires users to learn a new, C-like, language that isn't quite C, and doesn't do a good job of catching syntax errors.
+But it doesn't scale well to larger projects, requires users to learn a new, C-like, language that isn't quite C, and doesn't do a good job of catching syntax errors at compile time..

 The companion SFF library is written in C, and has a lot of nice features.
-It provides a very lightweight code for carrying out simulations of non-periodic systems, and is file-compatible with the Amber package of programs.
+It provides a lightweight code for carrying out simulations of non-periodic systems, and is file-compatible with the Amber package of programs.
+All of the Amber generalized Born options are availabe, along with some unique (or at least, unusual) features, including:

+* generalized-Born second derivatives
+* normal modes and Langevin modes
+* "low-mode" conformational search and docking routines
+* an optimized nonbonded list generator
+* CPU parallelization via both MPI and OpenMP.

 This is an attempt to create driver programs in C that interface with SFF API.
 Right now it is a one-person (DAC) effort, but let me know if you